 Now the term “N95” has become a household word.
-Not many people even knew of the existence of this respirator unless their employer was already requiring its use for reasons other than protection from pathogens.
+Not many people even knew of the existence of this respirator mask unless their employer was already requiring its use for reasons other than protection from pathogens.
 Due to the shortage of this respirator, alternatives have been designated.
 On March 14, 2020, Patrick J. Kapust, Acting Director for OSHA’s Directorate of Enforcement programs issued a Memorandum for OSHA Regional Administrators and State Designees.
 This Memorandum is a temporary enforcement guidance for healthcare respiratory protection annual fit-testing for N95 filtering facepieces during the COVID-19 outbreak.
 It provides guidance to OSHA’s Compliance Safety and Health Officers to:

 - Enforce the Respiratory Protection Standard, 29 CFR 1910.134, but allows healthcare employers to “provide HCP (health care personnel) with another respirator of equal or higher protection, such as N99 or N100 filtering facepieces, reusable elastomeric respirators with appropriate filters or cartridges, or powered air purifying respirators (PAPR)”.